 Tomato (Solanum lycopersicum L.) is an "ubiquitous vegetable".
 Tomatoes are produced globally, either for domestic consumption or as a commodity for international export.
 The nutritional composition of this fruit includes carbohydrates, lipids and proteins.
 In addition, it contains vitamins, minerals, and carotenes in smaller proportions. {, #1}

 Tomato quality is divided into different aspects, commercial, organoleptic and nutritional {Nadia Bertin, 2018 #2}.
-Market standard primarily depends on the external appeal (e.g. color, form, size), firmness and shelf life{, #38}; whereas health benefits rely on relies on the nutritional value as well as on the absence of pathogenic hazards or contaminants {Nadia Bertin, 2018 #2}.
+Market standard primarily depends on the external appeal (e.g. color, form, size), firmness and shelf life, {, #38}Regulation (EU) No 543/2011, CODEX STAN 293-2008 , UNECE Standard FFV-36 whereas health benefits rely on relies on the nutritional value as well as on the absence of pathogenic hazards or contaminants {Nadia Bertin, 2018 #2}.
 Pathogenic fungi can infect and spread to many different parts of a tomato plant, including the stem, calyx and skin of the fruit {E.J.
 Smid, 1996 #19}.
 The portion of tomatoes that go to waste after the harvesting stage can reach 42% worldwide (Kojo at al. 2015).
-Around 30% of the harvested tomato produce may be lost during postharvest handling, primarily because of microbial decay caused by fungi such as Rhizopus stolonifer, Alternaria alternata, and Botrytis cinerea Peralta-Ruiz et.
-Al, 2020.
+Around 30% of the harvested tomato produce may be lost during postharvest handling, primarily because of microbial decay caused by fungi such as Rhizopus stolonifer, Alternaria alternata, and Botrytis cinerea (Peralta-Ruiz et.
+Al, 2020).
 In some countries tomatoes are sold including calyx.
 Fresh looking green parts of a tomato (calyx and vine) are a sign for dealing with fresh tomatoes.
 Older tomatoes show dehydration symptoms of the green parts.
 The calyx is also susceptible to infection by fungal spores.
 These spores may already be present on the tomato during cultivation.
 After harvest, under humid and poorly ventilated storage and transport conditions, these spores may germinate and grow further into visible mould on the calyx{Manon Mensink, 2019 #21}.
 This negatively affects the value of the fruit and may lead to extra food loss and waste{Jan Janse, 2007 #20}{Manon Mensink, 2019 #21}.

 The timely identification of disease has the potential to avert losses since prompt actions can be implemented to mitigate more extensive damages (e.g. adapt packing strategies{Manon Mensink, 2019 #21}.
 Generally, the strategy employed in the industry to reduce pathogen attacks is the use of pesticides.
 However, these products can damage the food and diminish its nutritional value {Nadia Bertin, 2018 #2}.
 Whenever possible, it is preferable to protect the harvested fruits by using methods that do not introduce any additional chemicals or contaminants and do not harm the food in any way.